Table of Contents:

 While the old school way of taking two fingers to your wrist or neck does to determine your heart rate gets the job done, it can be difficult to derive an exact number in the midst of a workout – especially for cyclists.
 If you are cycling, removing one hand to feel for a pulse can be a little dangerous, to say the least.
 After all, you run the risk of cycling into a pedestrian, tree or car.
 None of those are very appealing options.

 That’s where Wahoo’s TICKR X comes into play.
-Our heart rate monitors can help you adjust your effort so your heart rate falls within a specific zone in real time.
+Our heart rate monitors can help you adjust your effort so your heart rate falls within a specific zone in real-time.
 You don’t have to remove your focus from your workout.
 That makes tracking your heart rate easier and your workout more efficient.

 In addition, combining our TICKR X with our GPS bike computer, ELEMNT, allows you to easily view your heart rate – letting you adjust as needed and stay on target.
-The ELEMNT displays all of the stats you need during your ride, including speed, distance, ride time and a handy clock.
-You can also link both of these devices various apps to help you analyze your cycling data.
+The ELEMNT displays all of the stats you need during your ride, including speed, distance, ride time, and a handy clock.
+You can also link both of these devices to various apps to help you analyze your cycling data.